zarf-dev/proposals/0048-schema-update-process/README.md

 know that this has succeeded?
 -->

-- Provide clear guidelines for how Zarf package commands should behave when working with new or old schema versions
+- Provide clear guidelines for how Zarf package commands should behave when handling new or old schema versions.
-- Provide a maintainable approach for updating the codebase when a new schema is introduced.
+- Design a strategy for updating the codebase when a new schema is introduced.
-- Introduce a command for users to upgrade their schema version.
+- Introduce a command for users to upgrade the schema version of their Zarf package config.

 ### Non-Goals